The Enchantress: The Secrets of the Immortal Nicholas Flamel: Plot summary

 Scathach, Joan, Saint Germain, Shakespeare, and Palamedes fight the final battle along with the twins.
-Osiris and Isis admit that Sophie and Josh aren't their children (Josh was found in a Neanderthal camp shortly after the Fall of Danu Talis, and Sophie was found in Russia in the ninth or tenth century 30,000 years after) and they transform into their dragon-like true forms, revealing that they aren't Elders, but truly ancient beings called Earthlords, while stating their true goal was to use the twin's auras to form a portal to the earliest days of Earth so they can summon the other Earthlords to this timeline and have them feed on all worlds.
+Osiris and Isis admit that Sophie and Josh aren't their children (Josh was found in a Neanderthal camp shortly after the Fall of Danu Talis, and Sophie was found in Russia in the ninth or tenth century) and they transform into their dragon-like true forms, revealing that they aren't Elders, but truly ancient beings called Earthlords, while stating their true goal was to use the twins’ auras to form a portal to the earliest days of Earth so they can summon the other Earthlords to this timeline and have them feed on all worlds.
 After defeating the pair, Tsagaglalal presents them with tablets from Abraham The Mage.
 Completing the prophecy "twins with the auras of silver and gold, a brother and sister with the power to either save the world ... or destroy it.", Sophie leaves Josh to destroy Danu Talis.
 Josh sits on the center of the Pyramid of the Sun and begins to read the Codex, discovering that Sophie, Joan, Scathach, Dare, and Aten lead the survivors onto the new Earth and assist them for several hundred years before returning to the present time.
 He then combines the Four Swords of Power (Clarent, Excalibur, Durendal, and Joyeuse) to create the fifth power--- Aether.
 The swords form a hook, revealing that Josh becomes/is Marethyu (hence revealing the reason why characters have always thought Marethyu seemed familiar).
 He plunges his hook into the center of the Pyramid of the Sun, speaking aloud the last words he read in the Codex ("Today I become Death, the destroyer of worlds") and thereby destroying Danu Talis.

 On Alcatraz, Nicholas and Perenelle spend their last moments together, content.
 Marethyu appears and tells Perenelle and the Alchemyst that he is Josh and takes them to Paris, apparently for the Flamels to die.
 In a letter to Sophie, Josh (Marethyu) describes Aoife and Niten's wedding, where Scathach was the bridesmaid and promises to Sophie that he will always watch over her.

 Audio book

 The Enchantress is also available as an audiobook.
-It was released by Random House in May 2012, narrated by Paul Boehmer The ISBN number for the audiobook is: ISBN 978-0-307-99095-2.
+It was released by Random House in May 2012, narrated by Paul Boehmer The ISBN for the audiobook is: ISBN 978-0-307-99095-2.